MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 ms.reviewer: v-brycho
 ---

-# Operator's manual for Dynamics 365 Guides
+# Operator's manual for Dynamics 365 Guides (Preview)

 Welcome to Microsoft Dynamics 365 Guides!
 This Operator's manual is designed to help operators understand how to use a holographic guide created with Guides.
 It describes everything that you, as the operator, need to know about the Guides user interface and how to accomplish tasks in a real-world environment, such as a busy factory floor.
 If you’re like other first-line workers in this type of environment, you probably have your hands full of tools and parts as you do your work.
 With Dynamics 365 Guides, you can stay heads-up and keep your tools in your hands as you follow step-by-step holographic instructions to accomplish your tasks.